yannickl88/blog-articles/drafts/mutations-in-data-over-time.md

     }
 }
 ```
-You can see that the end date is updated when renewing the contract.
-The only data here that can change is the end date, so that would be something to version.
-Moreover, in this example this is the most important data in the contract.
+You can see that the end date is updated when renewing the contract, loosing the old data.

+To created a versioned contract, all data needs to be extracted to a version.
+The resulting contract will then only contain the versioning logic.
+Additionally, you can implement the public methods which call the current version.
+This allows you to prevent exposure of the underlying data structure.
 A versioned contract would look something like so:
 ```php
 <?php
 class ContractVersion